SMalaekeh/SMalaekeh.github.io/_pages/research.md

 **A Multimodal Causal Framework for Large-Scale Ecosystem Valuation: Application to Wetland Benefits for Flood Mitigation**
 *with Hannah Drucknemiller, Connor Jerzack, & Georgia Gkioxari*

-**The Heterogeneous role of initial seeds in solar PV diffusion patterns by race and ethnicity**
+**The Heterogeneous Role of Initial Seeds in Solar PV Diffusion Patterns by Race and Ethnicity**
 *with Sergio Castellanos*

 Peer-reviewed Published Papers